White House, VA launch REACH — a call to action to engage the nation in preventing suicide

 To that end, the REACH campaign website, we are within reach, provides information to help people recognize risk factors for suicide, including financial stress, chronic illness or pain, isolation and mental illness, in themselves and in their loved ones.
 It also links to resources that can provide assistance in avoiding the hopelessness that can lead to suicide.

 Campaign messages and imagery using the hashtag #REACHNow will be evident on a wide range of digital platforms immediately after the launch.
+The website will include a video public service announcement supported by a partnership with the PenFed Foundation and SoldierStrong and created by Tree Media.
 Media covering this issue can download VA’s Safe Messaging Best Practices fact sheet for important guidance on how to communicate about suicide.

-If you or someone you know are experiencing thoughts of suicide or are in crisis, please contact the National Suicide Prevention Lifeline for confidential support 24 hours a day at 800-273-8255.